robotslacker/slackerdb/README.md

 # Disk mode:   If not set, it defaults to the same as data_dir.
 # Memory mode: If not set, it defaults to system temporary setting.
 # It is strongly recommended to use a high-performance disk as a temporary directory.
-# If memory resources are sufficient, you can also configure memory_limit to -1.
-# -1 means all temporary files will exist only in the memory (only valid for memory mode)
 temp_dir=

 # Location of system extension plugin files.